Kanae Itō

-Kanae Itō (伊藤 かな恵, Itō Kanae) is a Japanese voice actress and singer from Nagano Prefecture.
+Kanae Itō (伊藤 かな恵, Itō Kanae) (born November 26, 1986) is a Japanese voice actress and singer from Nagano Prefecture.

 Biography

 After graduating from high school, Ito attended the Amusement Media Academy in 2007.
 She was a member of the groups Koetchi (こえっち) and Rirachitchi (りらちっち), before they were disbanded between December 16, 2005 and January 28, 2007.
-She played Amu Hinamori in Shugo Chara!.
+She played Mega-nee Akai in Pretty Series.
 Her role was praised by critics, and later appeared in radio serials, drama CDs and video games.
 Itō played Fumino Serizawa in Mayoi Neko Overrun! and Airi in Queen's Blade.
 She and Aki Toyosaki starred on several series, including Shugo Chara!, To Love-Ru, The World God Only Knows, Hanasaku Iroha and A Certain Scientific Railgun (they also hosted the A Certain Scientific Railgun web radio show, Radio no Railgun).
 Itō won the awards at the 4th Seiyu Awards and the 5th Seiyu Awards.